jgarber623/sinatra-param/README.md

 [![Maintainability](https://img.shields.io/codeclimate/maintainability/jgarber623/sinatra-param.svg?style=for-the-badge)](https://codeclimate.com/github/jgarber623/sinatra-param)
 [![Coverage](https://img.shields.io/codeclimate/c/jgarber623/sinatra-param.svg?style=for-the-badge)](https://codeclimate.com/github/jgarber623/sinatra-param/code)

 sinatra-param adds useful helpers to your Sinatra application, allowing you to declare, validate, and transform URL endpoint parameters.
-By default, Sinatra route parameters are exposed to your application as strings which may then be coerced to more useful classes as needed. sinatra-param smooths over the rough edges and takes care of type coercion and parameter validation on your behalf.
+By default, Sinatra route parameters are exposed to your application as `String`s which may then be coerced to more useful types as needed. sinatra-param smooths over the rough edges and takes care of type coercion and parameter validation on your behalf.

 ## Key Features